yennhito/finalessaygeog458/README.md

 ---

-The following questions and topics are explored in the project
+The following questions and topics are explored in the project.
 - COVID-19 Vaccinations
 - County-by country data on COVID-19 vaccination
 - How many COVID-19 vaccine doses are administered daily?